-By leveraging state-of-the-art machine learning techniques to recognize complex patterns in vast amounts of data, we are able to more effectively and efficiently develop innovative therapies for patients.
+By leveraging state-of-the-art machine learning techniques to recognize complex patterns in vast amounts of data, we can more effectively and efficiently develop innovative therapies for patients.

-There is a unique opportunity to leverage diverse Real-World Data and sophisticated Data Science algorithms to quicken the pace of clinical trials.
-During the development of a novel multivalent glycoconjugate Vaccine to prevent invasive ExPEC disease (IED), Janssen used Electronic Health Records (EHR) and Machine Learning principles to predict the risk factors for those subjects at higher risk for developing IED, with intention to reduce the total sample size required for the Phase 3 trials:
+There is a unique opportunity to leverage diverse real-world data (RWD) and sophisticated Data Science algorithms to quicken the pace of clinical trials.
+During the development of a novel multivalent glycoconjugate vaccine to help prevent invasive extraintestinal pathogenic E. coli – or ExPEC – disease (IED), Janssen R&D Data Scientists used electronic health records (EHR) and machine learning principles to predict the risk factors for those subjects at higher risk for developing IED, with intention to reduce the total sample size required for the Phase 3 trials:

 - To validate and identify potential novel risk factors for IED, we built a predictive model of IED using an EHR database and a gradient boosting model to predict the occurrence of IED events based upon a subject’s prior medical history, past diagnoses, prescriptions, medical procedures and healthcare encounters, as well as age and gender.

 - The model independently identified the two risk factors used in the Phase 3 trial as being strongly predictive of IED.
 These risk factors have been fully implemented in the Phase 3 vaccine design trial to enrich high risk trial participants, resulting in a 50 percent decrease in trial sample size, with associated estimated cost savings, as well as potential to accelerate timelines for the trial itself.

 We are also applying machine learning to patient-level data, including EHRs and medical images, to better understand and predict patients’ outcomes.
 In this way, we can better guide therapeutic intervention, intercept disease and understand novel biology to guide future drug development.